Generative Meta-Learning for Zero-Shot Relation Triplet Extraction: Methodology

 Following existing generative methods, we utilize the decoder module in Transformer~\cite{attention_is_all_you_need} to generate tokens in a recursive and sequential manner.
 In this way, our generative model also generates results in a predefined order.
 The difference is that we take the task prompt into consideration.
-Given the input sentence $s_i$ and the predefined order of head entity, tail entity, and relation, the likelihood of our generative model is as follows: Below we will show how to incorporate our task aware generative model into three types of meta-learning methods.
+Given the input sentence $s_i$ and the predefined order of head entity, tail entity, and relation, the likelihood of our generative model is as follows:

+Note that the above decoding order is experimentally explored to be optimal, and the effect of different extraction orders on the model is detailed in the Section \ref{sec:triplet_order}.
+Below we will show how TGM can be integrated into three types of meta-learning methods.

-\subsection{Metric-based generative meta-learning (TGM-Metric)}
+\subsection{Metric-based Generative Meta-learning (TGM-Metric)}

-Metric-based meta-learning (MEML) methods learn the metric-based connections behind things.
+Metric-based meta-learning (MEML) methods learn the metric-based connections behind objects.
 They typically map input samples into an embedding space and then use the nearest neighbor or matching mechanism to label query samples based on the connections between their embeddings to those of labeled ones.
 By this means, MEML methods can naturally generalize to new domains.

 Inspired by the prototype-based methods~\cite{prototypical_network,matching_network}, we design a novel feature mapping process with three prototypes output by the decoder module and a matching network for predicting whether the input tokens and the prototypes match.
-Since the generative models follow a recursive and sequential generation manner, we insert three special tokens `[HEAD]', `[TAIL]', and `[REL]' before the relation triplet, to represent the head entity prototype, tail entity prototype, and relation prototype, respectively:
+Since existing generative language models follow a recursive and sequential generation manner, we insert three special tokens `[HEAD]', `[TAIL]', and `[REL]' before the relation triplet, to represent the head entity prototype, tail entity prototype, and relation prototype, respectively:

 `\textit{[HEAD]: Washington, [TAIL]: the U.S.A, [REL]: capital of.}'